qwtel/caplink/README.md

 - Only (async) generators will be transferred, no unnecessary work is being done for e.g. arrays or other types that define `Symbol.iterator` but aren't expected to be async-ified
 - `yield`, `return` and `throw` values are passed through Comlink's wire protocol (custom transfer handler support!)
 - Can push values to the generator by calling `next` manually.
 These values are also passed through Comlink's wire protocol.
-- Updated TS types (best effort made)
+- Updated TS types (best effort basis)
 - Worker is notified when consumer generator is garbage collected

 ## Promises